0x9090/CrypocurrencyAddressValidation/README.md

 * **XMR:** Standard Address, Subaddress, Integrated Address

 ### Structure
 This library has two dependencies: pysha3 and base58.
 You use this library by importing and calling static methods in the top-level Validation class.
-Ticker symbols are case-insensitive, and all functions return a boolean True/False answer.
+Coin tickers, chains, and names are case-insensitive.
+All functions return a boolean True/False answer.

 ```Python
 class Validation: